 US President Joe Biden has picked senior Google Health advisor Dr. Robert Califf as the next chief of the Food and Drug Administration (FDA).

-Currently, Califf is a professor of medicine at the Duke University School of Medicine, where he previously served as Vice-Chancellor and founded the Duke Clinical Research Institute, and works as senior advisor for Verily Life Sciences and Google Health, two divisions of parent company Alphabet.
+Currently, Califf is a professor of medicine at the Duke University School of Medicine, where he previously served as Vice-Chancellor and founded the Duke Clinical Research Institute.
+He works as senior advisor for Verily Life Sciences and Google Health, two divisions of parent company Alphabet.

 He has led many landmark clinical trials and is one of the most frequently cited authors in biomedical science, with more than 1,200 publications in the peer-reviewed literature.